 If any member cannot attend a meeting of the Committee, he or she should notify the Committee Staff from the Office of the City Administrator no later than 72-hours in advance of the meeting about the absence.

-Any request for an excused absence must be submitted in writing to the Committee, c/o City Administrator staff, stating good cause.
+Any request for an excused absence must be submitted in writing to the Committee, c/o Department of Public Health (DPH) staff, stating good cause.
 Any request for an excused absence shall be placed before the Committee at its next meeting for review and possible action.

 Any member who misses three regular meetings of the Advisory Committee within any 12-month period without the express approval of the Advisory Committee at or before each missed meeting shall be deemed to have resigned from the Advisory Committee 10 days after the third unapproved absence.
 The Advisory Committee shall inform the appointing authority of any such resignation.